Rebel Assistant Coaches Pleased with Progress

 Rebels Land Top-10 Signing Class

-Since returning to Oxford in 2012, Luke has helped the Rebels earn a bowl berth and increase their win total each year, culminating with a 10-3 record and a Sugar Bowl victory in 2015.
+Since returning to Oxford in 2012, Luke has helped the Rebels earn a bowl berth and increase their win total each year, culminating with a 10-3 record and Sugar Bowl victory to cap the 2015 season.

 Having to replace three starters due to graduation, Luke helped the 2014 Rebel squad rank seventh in the SEC in total offense (419.1 ypg) and yards per play (6.0).
 The offensive line also helped the Rebels rank fifth in the SEC and 37th nationally in passing offense (263.6 ypg).